 In addition to this, 57% of these costs are attributed to low and middle-income countries who often lack the financial and institutional resources to tackle the problem.

-We think that it’s fantastic that WHO has decided to draw attention to the ways in which people can minimize their chances of experiencing preventable hearing loss later in life.
+We’re fully supportive of WHO’s decision to use World Hearing Day to highlight the ways in which people can reduce their chances of experiencing preventable hearing loss later in life.
 Prevention is an extremely important tool in our arsenal if we’re ever going to properly address our hearing health challenges on a global scale.

 However, we also believe that there is a lot more that needs to be done to help people who are currently living with hearing & auditory processing challenges.
 Even in a wealthy society like the U.S.A, the Hearing Loss Association of America estimates that approximately 48 million Americans have some degree of hearing loss, but only 1 in 5 people who would benefit from hearing assistance actually receive it.

 They also estimate that people with hearing loss wait an average of 7 years before seeking help.
 That’s a long time to endure the negative impacts of hearing loss that we discussed earlier in this post.
 It’s clear that something needs to change.

 Nuheara has always been a big believer that there is a better way to help people manage their hearing challenges.
 That’s why we’ve always been focused on using a combination of technology and innovation to help our users live fuller, more engaged lives.

 As we approach the release of our over-the-counter hearing aid, we’re excited about taking the next major step in this journey.

 Last year’s WHO World Report on Hearing envisioned “a world in which no individual experiences hearing loss to preventable causes, and those with hearing loss can achieve their full potential through rehabilitation, education and empowerment.”

 By pioneering the hearables category and striving to make hearing assistance technology more accessible and affordable than ever before, Nuheara is making a valuable contribution to helping that vision become a reality.